pokowaka/stable-diffusion/README.md

 - You can also use the built-in gradio interface for `img2img`, `txt2img` & `inpainting` instead of the command line interface.
 Activate the conda environment and install the latest version of gradio using `pip install gradio`,

-- Run img2img using `python optimizedSD/img2img_gradio.py`, txt2img using `python optimizedSD/txt2img_gradio.py` and
+- Run the ultimate UI using `python optimizedSD/neongradio_ultimate.py`.
+All features available on one tab.
-  inpainting using `python optimizedSD/inpaint_gradio.py`.

-- img2img_gradio.py has a feature to crop input images.
+- img2img has a feature to crop input images.
 Look for the pen symbol in the image box after selecting the image.

 <h1 align="center">Arguments</h1>